jamalosman/Udacity-Frontend-Nanodegree-P3/README.md

 Playing is simple, move around using the arrow keys, (◄ ▲ ▼ ►) to move around, avoiding the bugs,

-the aim is to get to the other side, once your then you win!
+the aim is to get to the other side, while avoiding the moving bugs

+If you come into contact with a bug you will be sent back to the start position

+once your at the other end, you win!